project-hatohol/HAPI-2.0-Specification/en/README.md

 ### fetchEvents(method)

-This procedure request to get designate number of events that sorted by ascending or descending order to HAP.
-HAP must return success or failure of to accept a that request.
-After that, Send to matched event using a putEvents procedure.
-At that time, need to pass fetchId of fetchEvents procedure params to putEvents procedure.
+This procedure request to HAP to obtain designate number of events which are sorted by ascending or descending order.
+HAP must return to Hatohol server to tell request result whether success or failure.
+After that, HAP sends events which satisfies condition to Hatohol server with putEvents procedure.
+And then, it needs to pass fetchId of fetchEvents procedure params to putEvents procedure.

-Can designate "count" value till 1000.
-If want to request over the event number 1000, separate request to more than once.
+The maximum value of "count" field in this procedure is 1000.
+If Hatohol server want to request over 1000 events, split the request into two or more to make count field value less than 1000.

 ***Request(params)***